Lucaskabela/Lucaskabela.github.io/ReadMe.md

 # Feature backlog:                                                        Points

++ indicates completed
+~ indicates to do

-~ Contact page (with link to LinkedIn, other social medi, no css)           5
++ Contact page (with link to LinkedIn, other social medi, no css)           5

     AC: 1.
 Links to at least 3 social media / informative pages to get in contact with me